kallelaakso/monorepo-starter/README.md

 # Turborepo monorepo starter with pnpm

 This is a monorepo starter repository for a web application use.
 It's not perfect, I made it for my use.
+Right now, it feels this is how I would like to start my web application project.
+Subject to change though. ;)

 ## Components